rust-lang/reference/src/type-coercions.md

   }
   ```

-* Function results&ndash;either the final line of a block if it is not
+* Function results&mdash;either the final line of a block if it is not
   semicolon-terminated or any expression in a `return` statement

   For example, `x` is coerced to have type `&dyn Display` in the following: